-In formalizing animal population or breed descriptions, SNPSTRs offer significant advantages over using microsatellites or SNPs alone: Since the closely linked SNPs and STRs have different mutation frequencies, the information content per gene locus increases enormously, therefore fewer marker are needed for a doubtless match/mismatch.
-Since the flanking regions of microsatellites are highly conserved, the short distance between the SNP and the STR (approx. 500 bp) makes recombination unlikely.
-This allows the development of a haplotype consisting of two markers, which also has a higher discriminative power.
+When analyzing animal populations or breeding, SNPSTRs offer significant advantages over examining microsatellites or SNPs separately.
+Due to the difference in mutation rates between SNPs and STRs, the information content per gene locus significantly increases, requiring fewer markers for a reliable match or mismatch.
+Additionally, the flanking regions of microsatellites are highly conserved, and with the SNPs and STRs located in close proximity (approximately 500 bp), recombination is unlikely.
+This allows the development of a haplotype consisting of two markers, which also provides higher discriminative power.

-Our objective is to develop a set of about 20 SNPSTR-marker per selected species, which will then allow the doubtless determination of the population origin and paternity of the animal in question.
+Our objective is to develop a set of approximately 20 SNPSTR markers per selected species, which will allow the reliable determination of the population origin and paternity of the animal in question.

 Figure 1: A SNPSTR marker with a microsatellite (5 repeats of the DNA motif) and a SNP.
 Based on the SNP, the individual in question can be explicitly assigned to population 2.
 In the case of a parentage analysis, the STRs would be used.(Sketch based on Knieps, 2020, Bachelor thesis)